TimLanglois/How-to-use-GitHub-with-RStudio/README.md

 Extensive guide - with less emphasis on RStudio http://happygitwithr.com/

-Long explanation form Jenny - talks more about RStudio https://www.rstudio.com/resources/videos/happy-git-and-gihub-for-the-user-tutorial/
+Great (but long) video from Jenny - talks more about RStudio https://www.rstudio.com/resources/videos/happy-git-and-gihub-for-the-user-tutorial/